ethicalhcb/emailnator-cli/README.md

 - `emailnator i <email>`: Alias for `inbox`.
 - `emailnator m <email> <id>`: Alias for `message`.

-## ⚠️ Known errors
+## ⚠️ Known Issues
-> Error: Could not find Chrome (ver. xxx.x.xxxx.xxx).
+Error: Could not find Chrome (ver. xxx.x.xxxx.xxx).
 This can occur if either

-This error occurs when you don't have Chrome installed on your machine.
-To fix this error, install Chrome and run the following command:
+> This error occurs when you don't have chrome for puppeteer installed on your machine.
+To fix this error run the following command:

 ```bash
 emailnator install